-Digital transformation is the “in” buzzword in the telecom, mobility, and information technology management industry, but what does it really mean?
+Digital transformation efforts are all the rage right now in the telecom, mobility, and information technology management industry, but what do they really mean?
 Digital transformation is strategically defined as the integration of digital technology into all areas of business, fundamentally changing how you operate and deliver value to customers.
-What a lot of organizations typically fail to realize is that this mechanism of change is a huge one–and changes just about every area of your company.
-The speed in which you implement digital transformation–or Dx–is up to you, but there are few areas you should pay attention to before you engage in a massive Dx strategic plan.
+What a lot of organizations typically fail to realize is that this mechanism of change is a huge one — and changes just about every area of your company.
+The speed in which you implement digital transformation — or DX — is up to you, but there are few areas you should pay attention to before you engage in a massive DX strategic plan.

 Additionally, a recent 2018 McKinsey data survey tellingly express than more than 80% of CIOs have said their organizations have made digital transformation efforts in the last five years.
-That’s an astounding number of professionals changing their workforce culture and their customer experiences.More than 80% of CIOs said their organizations have made digital transformation efforts in the last five years.
+That’s an astounding number of professionals changing their workforce culture and their customer experiences.More than 80% of CIOs said their organization has made digital transformation efforts in the last five years.
 Click To Tweet

 What is digital optimization?